 California Nurse-to-Patient Ratio

 The other thing that sets nursing jobs in California apart is its unique nurse-to-patient ratio law.
 It mandates that there has to be a minimum ratio of one nurse for every five patients (1:5), and within Intensive Care Units, the ratio is one to two (1:2).
-This helps ensure that nurses are not overwhelmed and overworked, and ultimately improves patient care outcomes.
+This helps ensure that nurses are not overwhelmed and overworked and ultimately improves patient care outcomes.

-Part Five Demand for Nurses in California
+Demand for Nurses in California

 California is facing a nursing shortage more severe than any other state, making it more vital than ever that a new generation of RNs step in to fill this need.

 According to one study, California has only produced 50 percent of the nurses it needs over the last couple of decades.
-This is just one of the reasons demand for nurses is so high in California.
+This is just one of the reasons the demand for nurses is so high in California.
 Employers are doing all they can to attract and retain nursing talent in the state.

 One of the drivers behind this incredible demand is the state’s robust Medicaid program called Medi-Cal.
-With over 13 million enrollees, it’s a public health insurance program for low-income individuals including families, children, seniors, persons with disabilities, foster care, and those with specific diseases such as tuberculosis, breast cancer, or HIV/AIDS.
+With over 6.6 million enrollees, it’s a public health insurance program for low-income individuals including families, children, seniors, persons with disabilities, foster care, and those with specific diseases such as tuberculosis, breast cancer, or HIV/AIDS.

 A recent study by the Health Resources and Services Administration (HRSA) projected one of the largest nursing shortages in the country for California.
-In addition, our data shows that the highest demand specialty is in the ICU.
+In addition, our data shows that the highest-demand specialty is in the ICU.

 Job Climate